How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 • A clear request for a response within 7 to 14 days

 Do not make threats in the first letter.
 A calm, evidence-based request is more effective and keeps the conversation open.
-Many deposit disputes are resolved at this stage without needing to involve any official body.
+Many deposit disputes are resolved at this stage without involving any official body.

 Use Official Deposit Protection Schemes (UK) or Mediation Services